If you love hiking or want to start hiking in 2023, I have written a guide that will help beginners get on the trail.

 When you start off on a day hike, these types of adventures will be too difficult, but as you get more confident and knowledgeable, you too can walk through the wilderness.

 3. Thru Hiking

-Thru Hiking is a very common American take on the two styles above.
-Thru Hiking is a multi week or multi month hiking trip that requires resupply along the way.
+Thru-Hiking is a very common American take on the two styles above.
+Thru-Hiking is a multi-week or multi-month hiking trip that requires resupply along the way.

-Another word for thru hiking is “end to end” hiking.
-You pick your thru hiking trail, plan your route and resupply option and set off on your multi week trip.
+Another word for thru-hiking is “end-to-end” hiking.
+You pick your thru-hiking trail, plan your route and resupply option, and set off on your multi-week trip.

-There are hundreds of official hikes like this across the globe, including Camino de Santiago in Spain, the Great Divide Trail in Canada, and The Pacific Crest Trail in the United States.
+There are hundreds of official hikes like this across the globe, including the Camino de Santiago in Spain, the Great Divide Trail in Canada, and The Pacific Crest Trail in the United States.
 These long-established routes will have camping sites, log cabins, and hotels along the way.

 Walking through different towns and enjoying the world in the slow lane allows you to notice the small changes along the way.

 With technology at our fingertips, you would think a quick internet search should show you the best hiking trail for a beginner, but our search engines have not figured out how to send us this information yet.
 Instead, you will have to rely on your friends, local hiking groups, the online community, and a couple of choice apps.

 If you talk to your friends, family, hiking groups, or the online community, you will get reviews from real people and their experiences with hiking trails.
 They give you hiking tips that you couldn’t tell from a picture.
 For example, one path might look great on paper but actually has a surprisingly steep incline making it difficult for an experienced hiker, let alone a beginner.
 Or they could suggest avoiding a location on the weekend because it is always packed.